SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "system$"
   )
  )
-NOT "globalization" NOT "electric* sector*" NOT "wildlife trad*" )
+NOT "globalization" NOT "electric* sector*" NOT "wildlife trad*" NOT "food safe*" )
 ```